vaibhav2000/IITPCentralLib/README.md

 difference of the current date and return date which if happens to be positive, is added to the user with the inputted email after multiplying by five.
-Fine Transaction just requires the librarian to enter the email of the library member who has submitted the fine and the fine gets updated.
+Fine Transaction just requires the librarian to enter the email of the library member who has submitted the fine and the fine gets updated.<br/>

 ## Main Page
 ![Screenshot](Images/1.png)